 But on the day war was declared, these headlines show Fort Worth’s immediate response to President Wilson’s declaration.
 Suddenly Old Glory was on display, firemen were drilling, the local Red Cross was stepping up activity, soldiers were being recruited, and pretty girls were bidding farewell to troops.

 That “at war” issue of the Star-Telegram also included this tiny article.
-Among the German colonists in central Texas in the late nineteenth century was the family of Theobald von Bethmann-Hollweg (1856-1921).
+Among the German colonists in central Texas in the late nineteenth century had been the family of Theobald von Bethmann-Hollweg (1856-1921).
 By the time America declared war on Germany on April 6, 1917, Hollweg was chancellor of Germany, the right-hand man of Kaiser Wilhelm!
 Hollweg and his family owned property in McLennan, Falls, and Limestone counties.
 After war was declared, the chancellor sold some of his Texas property; some of his property was confiscated.
 In 1918 some of his property was sold by his U.S. agent, who used the proceeds for a rather ironic purpose: He bought U.S. Liberty bonds, which, of course, funded the war against Germany.